nftushar/blockXpert/readme.txt

 = Features =

 *   **AI-Powered FAQ Block**: Automatically generate relevant questions and answers for your pages.
 Perfect for product descriptions, support pages, and more.
 Connect your OpenAI account and let the AI do the work.
-*   **AI Product Recommendations for WooCommerce**: A smart block that suggests products to users based on context.
+*   **Ai Product Recommendations for WooCommerce**: A smart block that suggests products to users based on context.
 Increase your sales with intelligent upsells, cross-sells, and related product suggestions.
 *   **Product Slider Block**: A simple, elegant slider to showcase your WooCommerce products.
 *   **Simple Static Blocks**: Includes several basic blocks for demonstration and boilerplate.
 *   **Centralized Admin Panel**: Enable or disable any block from a single, easy-to-use settings page to keep your editor clean.